All things are possible..

 This is is a very important part of the curriculum.
 We encourage children to lead healthy lives, by educating them on healthy eating, exercise, mindfulness, decision-making, responsible citizenship and relationships with family and friends.
 The purpose of this curriculum is to help our children grow to be independent, thoughtful and caring citizens, who take risks within boundaries and learn to keep safe (including digital Literacy).
 This programme is often linked to other areas of the curriculum.
 We are a UNICEF Rights Respecting Award school.

-A recent development is Room2Talk – an area in school where children feel safe, share their worries and their concerns within a safe environment before situations escalate.
+Room2Talk – is an area in school where children feel safe, share their worries and their concerns within a safe environment before situations escalate.

 Sex & Relationship Education